 Let me close with one more illustration:

-We used this without the humorous endings.
+We used this without the alternate endings.

 You full?
 I’m full.
 Let’s eat!